Russell Brand: A career in comedy defined by darkness and delusions

 Brand’s comedy style has always relied on shock tactics but a look back at his story prompts uncomfortable questions.
 Katie Rosseinsky writes

+Brand released a video on Saturday 17 September before the allegations were made public to deny “serious criminal allegations” which he said related to his “promiscuous” past.

 The 48-year-old comedian and actor said he “absolutely refutes” the claims and suggested two “mainstream media outlets” were making a “coordinated” attack against him.
-His denial comes ahead of an expected Dispatches investigation scheduled to air on Channel 4 at 9pm on Saturday night.
+Later that day, a joint Sunday Times and Channel 4 Dispatches investigation was released, revealing the allegations against him.

 Brand’s comedy style has always relied on shock tactics and thrived on controversy, but a look back at his story – from the so-called “Sachsgate” scandal to previous comments from other celebrities – prompts uncomfortable questions.